zohaibshahzadTO/Studio-Ghibli-App/README.md

 Something else to note is that the HTTPS requests that will be used in this project correspond to CRUD terminology.

 NOTE: CRUD = Create, Read, Update, Delete

+# Connecting to the API

+The Studio Ghibli API documentation was actually designed to help developers learn how to interact with and use HTTP requests.

+What we're going to do is scroll to the films section (https://ghibliapi.herokuapp.com/#tag/Films).
+On the right hand side, you'll notice GET /films and upon clicking it, you'll see the URL of our API endpoint, https://ghibliapi.herokuapp.com/films.
+Clicking on the link provided will display an array of objects in JSON.

+# Retrieving the Data with an HTTP request

+First, we'll be creating a connection to the API using XMLHttpRequest objects which is a way to open files and make HTTP requests.